"All-versus-nothing" proof of genuine tripartite steering and entanglement certification in the two-sided device-independent scenario: Abstract

 \section{Abstract}

 We consider the task of certification of genuine entanglement of tripartite states.
-We first present an ``all-versus-nothing'' proof of tripartite Einstein-Podolsky-Rosen (EPR) steering by demonstrating the non-existence of a local hidden state (LHS) model in the tripartite network as a motivation to our main result.
-A full logical contradiction of the predictions of the LHS model with quantum mechanical outcome statistics for any three-qubit generalized Greenberger-Horne-Zeilinger (GGHZ) states and pure W-class states is shown, using which, one can distinguish between the GGHZ and W-class states in the two-sided device-independent (2SDI) steering scenario.
-We next formulate a 2SDI fine-grained steering inequality for the tripartite scenario.
-We show that the maximum quantum violation of this FGI can be used to certify genuine entanglement of three-qubit pure states.
+For this purpose, we first present an ``all-versus-nothing'' proof of genuine tripartite Einstein-Podolsky-Rosen (EPR) steering by demonstrating the non-existence of a hybrid local hidden state (LHS) model in the tripartite network as a motivation to our main result.
+A full logical contradiction of the predictions of the hybrid LHS model with quantum mechanical outcome statistics for any three-qubit generalized Greenberger-Horne-Zeilinger (GGHZ) states and pure W-class states is shown.
+Using logical contradiction, we can distinguish between the GGHZ and W-class state in two-sided device-independent (2SDI) steering scenario.
+We next formulate a 2SDI steering inequality which is a generalisation of the fine-grained steering inequality (FGI) derived in \cite{PKM14} for the tripartite scenario.
+We show that the maximum quantum violation of this tripartite FGI can be used to certify genuine entanglement of three-qubit pure states.